-A. Draw pictures of the three basic scenes of the allegory of the cave.
+Draw pictures of the three basic scenes of the allegory of the cave.
 For each scene, try to include as many images (the fire, the shadows, the chains, etc.) as possible and think concretely about what they are supposed to symbolize (remember, this is an allegory!).
 Make a list of the images and what they stand for.

 2) the prisoner’s escape from bondage and emergence into the light;

 3) the escaped prisoner’s return to the cave and the unwelcome response by his former friends

 Phase 2 [combine groups, share answers, then...]

 1. What is the cave supposed to represent in the “Allegory of the Cave”?
 What is the outside supposed to stand for?
 Explain your lists of the main images and their meaning.
 In what ways would Plato say that most humans are in such a cave?
 Explain.

 2. Why is the escaped prisoner persecuted when he returns to the cave?
 Explain what Plato might mean here about the path of enlightenment.